liewsie/hello-world/README.md

 # hello-world

+Hi niece and newpew,
-This is first day Github training
+This is a my first github projects.
+Nice to meet everyone of you~